-One Goldman Sachs: Delivering the Firm's Sustainable Finance Capabilities to Our Clients
+One Goldman Sachs: Delivering the Firm's Sustainable Finance Capabilities to Our Clients sustainable finance through efforts like the Sustainable Banking Group and the acquisition of NN Investment Partners.

 Our sustainable finance capabilities and expertise are embedded in how we deliver value to our clients.